Code-Institute-Submissions/Earth-Quiz/testing.md

 + 14 warnings for undefined variable ("$"), it was reffering to JQuery selector and it can be ignored.
 ## Browser and mobile testing
 + Chosen font Balsamiq Sans not displaying on Safari, sans serif is loading instead.
-+ No issues were found on Google Chrome, Mozilla Firefox, Microsoft Edge, Opera and Microsoft Edge.
++ No issues were found on Google Chrome, Mozilla Firefox, Microsoft Edge and Opera.
 + No issues were found on any mobile devices.
 #### All testing was performed using:
 + Google Chrome Dev Tools.